gmtsciencedev/scitq/docs/install.md

 ### What's next?

+There are four optional tasks which are recommanded and all require some modification of Ansible `/etc/ansible/inventory` files `common` or your cloud providers files (`ovh` and so on):
-PYTQ Ansible code is really about deploying in the cloud, so you should set up a [provider](specific.md#providers-configuration).
+- PYTQ Ansible code is really about deploying in the cloud, so you should set up a [provider](specific.md#providers-configuration).

-You should set up the [security](#security): first it is a reasonable idea when operating in a public cloud, second PYTQ Ansible has not been tested *at all* without, so it is very likely to fail at some point: You have been warned.
+- You should set up the [security](#security) as it is a reasonable idea when operating in a public cloud.
+- You should add some [storage](#define-a-storage-component).
+- You should deploy a docker [private registry](specific.md#docker-private-image-registry-management).

+In this file we will finish with manual worker deployment and security.

 ## Manual worker deployment

 !!! note

-    As explained for Ansible, this step is not mandatory.
-It may be ignored completely if all your workers are deployed in the cloud using Ansible, it may replace completely Ansible configuration if you deploy completely manually or it may be used aside Ansible to have some permanent work force available and yet recruit additional work force when needed.
+    This step is not mandatory, not even particularly recommanded: it all depends on your needs.
+It may be ignored completely if all your workers are deployed in the cloud using Ansible, it may replace completely Ansible configuration if you deploy completely manually or it may be used aside Ansible to have some permanent work force available and yet recruit additional cloud work force when needed.

 ### Install PYTQ package